pyarmak/Laracasts-Downloader/README.md

 ## Running the scraper

-Download the appropriate pre-compiled package for your system and run it (coming soon):
+Download the appropriate pre-compiled package for your system and run it:

 ``` bash
 ./laracasts-downloader myusername mypassword dest/